St Kilda Junction Substation - Power Supply Upgrade Project

 Minimising the impact on the local community

-During this time, businesses and residents can expect to hear
+Businesses and residents can expect to hear low level

-low level construction-related noise from within the St Kilda
+construction-related noise from within the St Kilda Junction median

-Junction median strip.
-Our workers will be mindful of keeping noise
+strip.
+Our workers will be mindful of keeping noise to a minimum

-to a minimum and respecting the needs of the local
+and respecting the needs of the local community.

 Keeping the local community informed